 Maintaining Motivation and Connection in a Virtual Workforce

-In this webinar, we will assess your personal communication preferences and discover how these individual preferences affect our team’s feelings of connection and motivation.
+In this interactive online course, we will assess your personal communication preferences and discover how these individual preferences affect our team’s feelings of connection and motivation.

 Learn how to stay connected and motivated in a virtual workplace